We define a function hθ(x) to model the d features in each x(i) as:

 With these, we can now rewrite J(θ) using the fact that zTz=∑izi2

-Finally, to minimize J(θ), we find its derivative with respect θ, set it equal to 0 and simplify to see that θ is minimized when,
+Finally, to minimize J(θ), we find its derivative with respect to θ, set it equal to 0 and simplify to see that θ is minimized when,

 θ=(XTX)−1XTy